What is an Innovator visa?

 The UK Immigration Rules are complex and a legal representative can help ensure that your application meets the Immigration Rules.

-Successful Tier 1 Innovator Visa applications with our Immigration Solicitors in London
+Successful Innovator Visa applications with our Immigration Solicitors in London

 We are based in the legal epicentre of London, just across the road from the Royal Courts of Justice in order to ensure we get the best results for our clients.
 We are minutes away from the Immigration and Asylum Tribunal, the Royal Courts of Justice and other central London courts.

 Preparation is the key to successful immigration applications.
 Our UK immigration and visa solicitors are here to guide you through the complex immigration rules and requirements.
-If you wish to meet one of our lawyers, please call our Immigration Team so we can assess your case and arrange your legal consultation to discuss a Tier 1 Innovator Visa application.
+If you wish to meet one of our lawyers, please call our Immigration Team so we can assess your case and arrange your legal consultation to discuss an Innovator Visa application.